corex/lmodel/README.md

-# CoRex Laravel Model
+# Laravel Model Generator
-Laravel Model (generator, constants, preserved lines, phpdoc).

-Auto-generate models with constants, preserved lines, phpdoc, etc. for Laravel 5.
+Model Generator for Laravel.

 **_Versioning for this package follows http://semver.org/.
 Backwards compatibility might break on upgrade to major versions._**